 One of the twenty Primarchs created by the Emperor of Mankind for the Great Crusade, Perturabo and his brothers were scattered to the stars by the forces of Chaos.
 Landing on Olympia, Perturabo found by the guards of Dammekos, the Tyrant of Olympia, while crawling in the mountains.
 Recognizing he was no ordinary child, Dammekos took Perturabo in and raised as his own son.
 While Dammekos gave the boy warmth and affection, Perturabo never returned it.
 When the Emperor came to Olympia, Perturabo submitted to him and overthrew Dammekos.
 The fallen Tyrant would try to mount a resistance, but it would fail.
 Perturabo was given command of the IV Legion of the Adeputs Astartes, the Iron Warriors.

-, the Iron Warriors defected to the Chaos Space Marines, and later reveled in destroying the ramparts of the Imperial Palace.
+During the Great Crusade, the Iron Warriors became masters of siege warfare, developing a rivalry with Rogal Dorn, Primarch of the Imperial Fists, with a similar mastery of sieges.
+Resent, bitterness, and the eventual rebellion of Olympia drove them into allegiance with the traitors during the Horus Heresy.
 After the Horus Heresy, the Iron Warriors defeated the Imperial Fists in the Iron Cage incident, and Perturabo ascended to Daemon Prince, ruling over the Daemon World of Medrengard in the Eye of Terror.

 - Evil Overlord: As Daemon Prince of Medrengard.

 - A Father to His Men: Only in the literal sense, as the Horus Heresy indicates that even before declaring for Horus he was killing Iron Warriors who had fallen from favor.